-Poster sessions will be held Thursday through Saturday (most undergraduate poster sessions will be held Friday and Saturday) in the exhibit hall (Grand and State).
-As a method of organization, each poster presenter is assigned to a numbered display panel on the perimeter of the State Ballroom (also known as the Grand and State) on the 4th floor of the Palmer House.
+Poster sessions will be held Thursday through Saturday (most undergraduate poster sessions will be held Friday and Saturday) in the Exhibit Hall.
+As a method of organization, each poster presenter is assigned to a numbered display panel on the perimeter of the Exhibit Hall on the 4th floor of the Palmer House.
 Poster numbers will appear in the printed conference program that matches the numbered display panel in the exhibit hall.

 Authors will be present to answer questions and distribute copies of their paper for the duration of their scheduled session.
 Unless informed otherwise by the section head, authors are expected to be present for their entire session.

 Well-conceived poster presentations provide easily comprehensible findings.
 The materials should exploit the visual aspect of the poster format.
 For example, the use of color can highlight key aspects of an analysis, an effective way to help the viewer focus on elements the author believes are most important.
 Graphs or tables may be better presented on larger pages.
 Simply attaching the pages of a paper to the display panel does not constitute a poster presentation.

 All presentation materials should be prepared for quick assembly 15 minutes prior to the beginning of the scheduled poster session.
 The poster materials are to be attached to an 8' by 4' display panel by presenters approximately 15 minutes before their session begins.
 Push pins will be supplied at each display panel to attach poster materials to the panels.
 Presenters must remove their materials from the display panels at the end of their session for the next presenter.